 In fact, email marketing is evolving beyond a simple way to connect with your target audiences.
 The rise of marketing automation has changed the future of email marketing drastically.
 Currently, there are a range of email marketing automation software solutions, which make creating email campaigns quicker, simpler and easier to scale.

 Email campaigns can now be more complex with detailed reporting, analytics and data on your target consumers.
 Identify the best times to email recipients, personalise email content to fit the needs of a particular segment of your contacts database and automate emails to be triggered when a lead does a particular action on your website.

 The insights provided by the data-rich analytics of marketing automation solutions allow you to refine your email marketing campaigns.
 With all this data in-hand, you can increase the open rates and click-through rates of your marketing emails through the optimisation of your campaigns.

 Conclusively, it’s pretty evident that email marketing is a no way on its deathbed.
 Rather, we’re seeing email marketing evolving from simple text-based emails to fully automated marketing campaigns.
-The future is indeed bright and bold for email marketing and you can learn more about the state of email in 2018 by downloading our infographic below.
+The future is indeed bright and bold for email marketing.